Flicker fusion threshold: Lighting

 Flicker is also important in the field of domestic (alternating current) lighting, where noticeable flicker can be caused by varying electrical loads, and hence can be very disturbing to electric utility customers.
 Most electricity providers have maximum flicker limits that they try to meet for domestic customers.

 Fluorescent lamps using conventional magnetic ballasts flicker at twice the supply frequency.
 Electronic ballasts do not produce light flicker since the phosphor persistence is longer than a half cycle of the higher operation frequency of 20 kHz.
 The 100–120 Hz flicker produced by magnetic ballasts is associated with headaches and eyestrain.
 Individuals with high critical flicker fusion threshold are particularly affected by light from fluorescent fixtures that have magnetic ballasts: their EEG alpha waves are markedly attenuated and they perform office tasks with greater speed and decreased accuracy.
 The problems are not observed with electronic ballasts.
 Ordinary people have better reading performance using high-frequency (20–60 kHz) electronic ballasts than magnetic ballasts, although the effect was small except at high contrast ratio.

 The flicker of fluorescent lamps, even with magnetic ballasts, is so rapid that it is unlikely to present a hazard to individuals with epilepsy.
 Early studies suspected a relationship between the flickering of fluorescent lamps with magnetic ballasts and repetitive movement in autistic children.
 However, these studies had interpretive problems and have not been replicated.

 LED lamps generally do not benefit from flicker attenuation through phosphor persistence, the notable exception being white LEDs.
-Flicker at frequencies as high as 2000 Hz (2 kHz) can be perceived by humans during saccades, and frequencies above 3000 Hz (3 kHz) have been recommended to avoid human biological effects.
+Flicker at frequencies as high as 2,000 Hz can be perceived by humans during saccades, and frequencies above 3,000 Hz have been recommended to avoid human biological effects.